How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 Google's re:Work research has long emphasized that the most productive teams share one trait: psychological safety.
 The freedom to be wrong, half-formed, or politically inconvenient.

-Some meetings simply cannot host a bot
+Some meetings simply can't host a bot

 Before debating "to invite or not to invite," look at the meetings where inviting is barely an option to begin with:

-• Sales calls and client meetings (asking the client "May I add a bot?" every single time is impractical)
+• Sales calls and client meetings (asking the client "May I add a bot?" every time is impractical)

 • Board meetings and HR-sensitive discussions (auto-uploading to external SaaS may violate your own compliance policy)